Ben Affleck

 Early Career

-Affleck's first professional acting job, a local independent film, came when he was seven.
-From the ages of 8-15, Ben starred in the PBS children's shows "Voyage of the Mimi" and "Second Voyage of the Mimi," working both in Cambridge and in Mexico.
-He then appeared in the ABC after-school special "Wanted: A Perfect Man" and the television movie "Hands of a Stranger" at the ages of 14 and 15, respectively.
+Affleck's professional journey began at age seven in a local independent film, but his foundational training came between the ages of 8 and 15.
+During this time, he starred in the PBS children's series "Voyage of the Mimi" and its sequel, "Second Voyage of the Mimi," filming in both Cambridge and Mexico.
+These early years were filled with steady television work, including the ABC after-school special "Wanted: A Perfect Man" and the TV movie "Hands of a Stranger" at the ages of 14 and 15, respectively.

 Ben Affleck Net Worth